Sudden or extraordinary emergency

 The defence of sudden or extraordinary emergency is available where an accused who is compelled by threats or emergency has no other reasonable option but to commit an offence.

 In Victoria, the defence of sudden or extraordinary emergency applies to all offences.
+For the offence of murder, the emergency must involve a risk of death or really serious injury.
 The provision states that a person is not guilty of an offence for conduct done in circumstances of sudden or extraordinary emergency if the person reasonably believed that the conduct was the only reasonable way to deal with the emergency.
 The conduct must have been an appropriate response to the emergency.

 There are two distinct rationales for the defence: